-- A. Any property owner in the County may submit an application to EIC on such forms as have been prepared by EIC and made available to property owners on the website of EIC and on the Broome County government website. - B. Every application submitted by a property owner shall be reviewed by EIC acting on behalf of the County, which shall make a positive or negative determination on such application based upon the criteria for making a financing enumerated in § 50-6 of this chapter.
-EIC may also request further information from the property owner where necessary to aid in its determination. - C. If a positive determination on an application is made by EIC acting on behalf of the County, the property owner shall be deemed a qualified property owner and shall be eligible to participate in the Energize NY Benefit Financing Program in accordance with the procedure set forth under § 50-7 of this chapter; provided that in no case shall a property owner that has received funds from another municipal corporation for the acquisition, construction and installation of energy efficiency improvements and/or renewable energy systems be deemed a qualified property owner.
+- A. Any property owner in the municipality may submit an application to EIC on such forms as have been prepared by EIC and made available to property owners on the website of EIC and at the municipality's offices. - B. Every application submitted by a property owner shall be reviewed by EIC, acting on behalf of the municipality, which shall make a positive or negative determination on such application based upon the criteria enumerated in the Enabling Act and § 50-6 of this chapter.
+EIC may also request further information from the property owner where necessary to aid in its determination. - C. If a positive determination on an application is made by EIC, acting on behalf of the municipality, the property owner shall be deemed a qualified property owner and shall be eligible to participate in the Program in accordance with § 50-7 of this chapter.